2 Introduction

 - Good enough practices in scientific computing (Wilson et al. 2017)

-The lab has two types of meetings: lab meetings and 1-on-1s with Dr. Smith
+The lab has three types of meetings: project meetings, lab meetings and 1-on-1s with Dr. Smith

 When we meet: For 1 hour, every other week.
 The specific day/time will often change from semester to semester, depending on lab members schedules, but we aim to find a time that works for everyone.